 MBA with Entrepreneurship Concentration

-The Entrepreneurship Track of the Walton MBA is designed to teach students about opportunity identification and analysis, developing viable business models that can be the basis of a successful startup, and the startup funding process.
+The Entrepreneurship Track of the Walton MBA is designed to teach students to identify and analyze opportunities, develop viable business models, and fund the startup process.
 The four-course sequence is appropriate for students who want to start their own businesses, for those who want to be involved with new product development in larger organizations, and for those interested in analyzing investment opportunities.

 Snapshot of Curriculum